groboclown/petronia/docs/user-commands.md

 * `cmd_line` -  The command-line string equivalent to run.

 Executes an external process using the given arguments.
-Note that the backslash (`\`)character must be escaped, once for being within a Python string, and again due to the parsing of the command line args, so a total of 4 backslashes to equal 1 real backslash.
+Note that the backslash (`\`) character must be escaped, because they are within a Python string, so a total of 2 backslashes to equal 1 real backslash.

-For example, to run a command prompt with fancy colors and start it in the root of the file system, use:
+For example, to run a command prompt with fancy colors and start it in the root of the file system when you press <kbd>F1</kbd>, use:

 ```
-cmd cmd.exe /c start cmd.exe /E:ON /V:ON /T:17 /K cd \\\\
+'f1 => cmd cmd.exe /c start cmd.exe /E:ON /V:ON /T:17 /K cd \\'
 ```